 - Allow your employees to speak at Events

 - Organise events at your office.

 Explain how to share the lessons if an employee goes out for coffee with someone fascinating or attends a conference.
 Employees can share what they’ve learned in various ways, from basic e-mails to full-fledged presentations.
 For example:

-- The employee can hold a brown-bag lunch to share what they’ve learned with their coworkers.
+- Employees can hold a brown bag lunch to share their knowledge with their coworkers.